Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 A full immersion in the classroom as a half-time teacher of record starting September 1 of the year following application

 This model is a good fit for applicants who…

 The residency model is a rich and immersive year-long fieldwork experience that places licensure candidates as half-time teachers in Boston-area schools — with attendant half-time salary and benefits as per district or school policies.
 The residency model starts in January following acceptance to TTL, with a Spring Residency Experience (delivered remotely; see Q&A below for more details).
 Residents will continue with remote coursework in June, arrive on HGSE's campus in July for the TTL Summer Experience, and assume teaching responsibilities late summer, when they will be fully immersed in their school.
 Placement in schools is contingent upon successful completion of preparation activities that began the previous January and continued through the summer prior to teaching.
 Applicants for the residency model must demonstrate their readiness for leading a classroom in our partner urban schools through a clear commitment to teaching, deep subject matter knowledge in the subject they intend to teach, and substantial experiences working with students in traditional and/or nontraditional settings.

-To allow for placement and preparation of residency candidates, the residency model has an early application deadline taking place November 1, 2023.
+To allow for placement and preparation of residency candidates, the residency model has an early application deadline of November 1.